Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Methodology

 \section{Methodology}

 This section describes the proposed model in detail.
 The overall framework of the model is illustrated in \figurename~\ref{fig:stdae}.
-The STDAE model consists of two components: a pretraining model and a downstream prediction model.
-In the pretraining stage, to more efficiently capture the spatio-temporal dependencies of traffic data, we design an STDAE structure.
+The STDAE model consists of two components: a pre-training model and a downstream prediction model.
+In the pre-training stage, an STDAE structure is designed to more efficiently capture the spatio-temporal dependencies of traffic data.
 This structure comprises two mutually independent modules: a Temporal AutoEncoder (TAE) and a Spatial AutoEncoder (SAE).
 Both modules share the same architecture but focus separately on reconstructing features in the temporal and spatial dimensions, respectively, to generate temporal and spatial representations of ramp traffic flow states.
 In the downstream prediction stage, these representations are processed through a multi-layer perceptron (MLP) module and fused with the hidden layer of the prediction model to obtain the final forecast of ramp traffic flow.